zainabyahya/redux-thunk-task/README.md

 2. **ProductDetails**
    This component displays the details of a specific product.
 It retrieves the product details from the Redux store based on the product ID.
+   Users should be able to add products to the cart from this component.

 3. **ShoppingCart**
    The ShoppingCart component manages the shopping cart functionality.
-It displays the list of products added to the cart.
+It displays the list of products added to the cart, allows users to modify quantities & delete products from the cart.

 **NOTE**: You're free to style your application using any CSS library of your choice.